shcaba/Vermilion-rockfish-OR-WA-2021-assessment/WA/write_up/_main.knit.md

 Data treatments explored were as follows:

 - Data removal (fixed life history, no recruitment estimation)
-	1. Fishery length data only (no catches)
+	1. Fishery length data only (no catches; L)
-  	2. Catch and lengths only
+  	2. Catch and lengths only (CL)
-  	3. Catch and lengths only with Francis weighting
+  	3. Catch and lengths only with Francis weighting (CL_Fr)
-  	4. Catch, lengths and ages with Francis weighting
+  	4. Catch, lengths, and ages with Francis weighting (CLA_fixed)
-  	5. Catch length, age and indices with Francis weighting
-  	6. Catch length, age and indices with Francis weighting and extra index variance
+  	5. Catch, length, and age with Francis weighting and estimated recruitment (CLA_fixed_recs)
-  	7. Catch length and indices with Francis weighting, estimate life history
 - Data weighting
-  	8. Dirichlet data-weighting
+  	6. Dirichlet data-weighting
-  	9. McAllister-Ianelli data weighting
+  	7. McAllister-Ianelli data weighting
-  	10. No data-weighting
+  	8. No data-weighting
-- Ageing error
+- Catch histories
-  	11. Using ageing error from CARE exchange
+	9. Catch using original 1967 catches
+	10. Minimum historical (1949-1977) catch series
+	11. Maximum historical (1949-1977) catch series
 - Length treatment
 	12. Use option sex = 3 to maintain sex ratio in commercial data
+- Ageing error
+  	13. Using ageing error from CARE exchange

 Likelihood values and estimates of key parameters and derived quantities from each sensitivity are available in Table \ref{tab:data_sensis}.
 Derived quantities relative to the reference model are provided in Figure \ref{fig:sensi-data-RE}.
 Time series of spawning output and relative spawning output are shown in Figures \ref{fig:sensi-data-ssb} and \ref{fig:sensi-data-depl}.

-Deterministic length-based (with or without catches) models with fixed life history values view the stock scale and status to be below that of the reference model, though above the limit reference point.
-Bringing in the age data, while still fixing life history and not estimating recruitment, significantly raises the stock scale to above the reference model, though the stock status is similar to the reference model.
-Introduction of the index made little difference to the relative stock status.
-Estimating the life history values, even without estimating recruitment, brought the scale back in line with the reference model.
-The other data treatments regarding weighting did very little to change the results from the reference model
+The deterministic length-based model without catches and with fixed life history values view the stock scale and status to be below that of the reference model and near the target reference point.
+Bringing in the length data returns the model back to reference levels, but introducing age data with out without recruitment while still fixing life history parameters significantly raises the stock scale and relative stock staus above the reference model.
+The other data treatments, including data weighting options, did very little to change the results from the reference model, except the choice of using the CARE ageing error matrix.
+The matrix ageing error was so extreme, it caused the model to not converge.

 #### Model specification sensitivities
 Model specifications looked at the estimation of indiviual and combinations of life history parameters, the estimation of recruitment, and the treatment of fecundity and selectivity.
 All scenarios match the reference model specificatins in all other aspects unless otherwised stated.

 - Life history estimation
+	1. Fix all life history parameters
 	- Fix natural mortality ($M$)
-		1. Fix $M$
-		2. Fix $M$ and $CV_old$
+		2. Fix $M$
-		3. Fix $M$, $t_0$ and $CV_old$
+		3. Fix $M$, $k$, $t_0$, and $CVs$
-		4. Fix $M$, $k$, $t_0$ and $CV_old$
+		4. Fix $M$, $t_0$, and $CVs$
+		5. Fix $M$ and $CV$s
+		6. Fix female $M$ and growth parameters
+		7. Fix male $M$ and growth parameters
 	- Fix growth parameters
-		5. Fix all growth parameters
+		8. Fix all growth parameters
-	 	6. Fix $L_{\infty}$, $k$, and $t0$
-	 	7. Fix $k$, and $CV_old$
+	 	9. Fix $L_{\infty}$ and $CVs$
-	 	8. Fix $L_{\infty}$ and $CV_old$
+	 	10. Fix $k$ and $CVs$
-	 	9. Est $L_{\infty}$ for females only
-	 	10. Est $L_{\infty}$ for males only
+	 	11. Fix $CVs$
-	 	11. 5 growth platoons instead of one
+	 	12. 5 growth platoons instead of one
 	- Recruitment estimation and variability ($\sigma_R$).
 All years are estimated with bias correction applied.
-	 	12. No recruitment estimation
-	 	13. No recruitment esimation and fixed life history parameters
+	 	13. No recruitment estimation
 	 	14. $\sigma_R$ = 0.45
 	 	15. $\sigma_R$ = 0.75
 - Miscellaneous